vaib-dev/Courses/5-dbms/3-sql.md

 SQL follows some unique set of rules and guidelines called syntax.
 Here, we are providing all the basic SQL syntax.

 SQL is not case sensitive.
 Generally, SQL keywords are written in uppercase.
 In this language statements are dependent on text lines.
 We can place a single SQL statement on one or multiple text lines.
 Through this language, you get an access to perform most of the action in a database with SQL statements.
 SQL depends on relational algebra and tuple relational calculus.
-## SQL statement
-SQL statements are started with any of the SQL commands/keywords like SELECT, INSERT, UPDATE, DELETE, ALTER, DROP etc. and the statement ends with a semicolon (;).

-### Example of SQL statement:

-    SELECT "column_name" FROM "table_name";

-### Why semicolon is used after SQL statements:

-A Semicolon is used to separate SQL statements.
-It is a standard way to separate SQL statements in a database system in which more than one SQL statements are used in the same call.

 ## SQL Commands
 These are some important SQL command: